-There have been a lot of articles lately about security problems with Flash Player and recommendations to update Adobe plug-ins.
 But you may be wondering a few things, such as what the heck is a plug-in?
 How do you know if the version of Flash you have is the one that needs updating?
-And how do you make sure you’re as safe as possible when updating the software, given the constant flood of problems that are being reported?
+And how can you make sure you’re as safe as possible when updating the software, given the constant flood of problems that are being reported?
 These are all valid concerns that we’ll clear up, putting your mind at ease when it comes time to update Adobe Flash Player.

 What is a Plug-in?

 Let’s start with the basics.
-Plug-ins (or "plugins" – both are correct) are software elements used by web browsers, often to display certain types of content such as Flash or Java.
-Sometimes these come with your browser automatically, but sometimes you have to add them when installing certain types of software.
-When it comes to plug-ins, it can be hard to know what you have installed or what version you have.
+Plug-ins are software elements used by web browsers, often to display certain types of content such as Flash or Java.
+Sometimes these come with your operating system, but sometimes you have to add them when installing certain types of software.
+When it comes to plug-ins, it can be hard to know what you have installed or which version you have.

 What’s the Security Concern with Plug-Ins?

 Flash was not included on iOS, in part because of these security vulnerabilities, but also because of performance issues; Flash Player would use up the battery on an iPhone or iPad too quickly.
-Although this has helped decrease the options malware authors have for attacking iDevices (remember when Steve Jobs took heat for the decision not to include Flash support in iOS?), Flash continues to be popular on many websites, and users are frequently prompted to update their software.
+Although this has helped decrease the options malware creators have for attacking iOS devices, Flash is still used on some websites, and users are often prompted to update their software.

-Sometimes multiple updates for Flash or Reader can occur in the same month.
-Adobe notifies Flash and Reader users of new available updates by displaying a notice regarding the availability of the new software.
-But when you see this type of notice from Adobe, how can you tell if the Flash update is valid or an attempt to install malware on your Mac?
+Sometimes multiple updates to Flash Player can occur in the same month.
+Adobe notifies Flash users of new available updates by displaying a dialog.
+But when you see this type of dialog, how can you tell if the Flash update is valid or an attempt to install malware on your Mac?

 How to Verify Which Flash Version You Have Installed

-Because malware authors will frequently employ tricky tactics to make malware look like something you should trust, it’s important to get your updates only directly from the vendor that publishes them.
+Malware authors will frequently employ tricky tactics to make malware look like something you should trust, so it’s important to get your updates only directly from the vendor that publishes them.
 You can head over to Adobe’s site for Flash Player updates, or, as mentioned above, update Flash Player through System Preferences.
 But in no case should you download a Flash Player updater from any other website.